wrightmat/dnd-hyrule/docs/_ref/races/Gerudo.md

 ### References

-* Re-skinned Half-Orc from PHB (with different Ability Scores, and Weapon Training and Optional Flaw added).
+* Re-skinned Half-Orc from PHB (with different Ability Scores, and Weapon Training and Optional Racial Flaw added).